alex-piccione/chrome-extension.no-cookies/README.md

 Enable the _Developer Mode_.
 With _Developer Mode_ **on**, you can use the "Load unpacked" command and point to the folder where you extracted this extension.
 Done.
-If you are already in a page with opened Cookies settings panels, you need to reload it (CTRL+R).
+If you are already in a page with opened Cookies settings panels, you need to reload the page (CTRL+R) to see the extension in action.

 ### Known websites where the extension does not work